Are you wondering, “Can cats eat catnip?” Catnip is safe for cats to eat in moderation.

 Catnip’s scientific name is Nepeta cataria.

-It’s an herb that is a member of the mint family and, in fact, is sometimes called catmint.
+It’s an herb that is a member of the mint family.
+In fact, it is sometimes called catmint.

 You can find catnip in most pet stores, usually in dried form.

-Catnip in this form can be used to stuff toys, or some people simply lay some of the dried herb out for their cat.
+Catnip in this form can be used to stuff toys.
+But some people simply lay some of the dried herb out for their cat.